 - BIM implementation helps developing new skills and knowledge in the field.

-- According to SWOT analysis, the implementation of BIM may undermine the traditional working style of construction industry
+- According to SWOT analysis, the implementation of BIM may undermine the traditional working style of the construction industry

 - If BIM is used, the type of construction contract is also to be changed